Christof93/SciKGTeX/README.md

 ## Compatibility
 By default SciKGTeX overwrites the PDF metadata catalog and is not fully compatible with other metadata specification packages such as hyperxmp or pdfx.
-On top of that the generated metadata currently can not comply with the PDF/A standard because of the userdefined properties.
+On top of that, the generated metadata currently can not comply with the PDF/A standard because of the user-defined properties.

-SciKGTeX offers a PDF/A compatibility mode which can be activated by importing the package like this:
+SciKGTeX offers a PDF/A compatibility mode which can be activated by importing the package with the pdfa parameter:

 ```
 \usepackage[pdfa]{scikgtex}
 ```

-In PDF/A compatibility mode the metadata stream is linked to a new key in the PDF catalog called SciKGMetadata.
-Still, the metadata can be easily retrieved from the file as the uncompressed metadata stream can be located and extracted.
+In PDF/A compatibility mode the metadata stream is linked to a new key in the PDF catalog called `SciKGMetadata`.
+Still, the metadata can be easily retrieved from the file by locating and extracting the uncompressed metadata stream.

-This way the metdata will also not be overwritten by any PDF/A conversion tools.
+This way the metadata can exist besides teh standard metadata objects.
+Also, it will usually not be erased by any PDF to PDF/A conversion tools.

 An example of how to retrieve SciKGTeX metadata written in PDF/A compatibility mode can be found [here]().